James Foley (journalist): Kidnapping in Syria, hostage negotiations, and rescue attempt

-Beheading
+Murder

 Foley's whereabouts were unknown to most until August 19, 2014, when ISIS uploaded a video to YouTube entitled "A Message to America".
 Though quickly deleted, it continued to circulate elsewhere on the Internet.
 Filmed in several takes, the video started with Obama's announcement of the first U.S. airstrikes against ISIL in Iraq.
 It then cut to Foley kneeling in the desert next to a masked, black-clad ISIL terrorist and reading a long message expressing regret.
-After Foley finished the message, the murderer condemned U.S. airstrikes and threatened that any aggression by America would "result in the bloodshed of your people."
+After Foley finished the message, the terrorist condemned U.S. airstrikes and threatened that any aggression by America would "result in the bloodshed of your people."

 The actual beheading took place in less than ten seconds, although the entire recording was longer than four-and-a-half minutes.
-It did not show the actual moment of Foley's decapitation and spraying of blood from his open neck as he struggled to breathe, unlike previous beheading videos, which typically showed the entire act.
+It did not show the actual moment of Foley's decapitation unlike previous beheading videos, which typically showed the entire act.
 After Foley's beheaded corpse was shown, his murderer revealed that ISIL was holding another American journalist, Time magazine contributor Steven Joel Sotloff, and that he would be murdered if President Obama failed to halt air strikes against ISIL.
 A video showing the beheading of Sotloff was released on September 2, 2014.

 The video of Foley being beheaded was shot at an unknown desert location, and media sources gave the name Jihadi John to the man (later discovered to be Mohammed Emwazi) who made the threats and spoke with a "Multicultural London English" accent.
 The video was produced and distributed by Al-Furqan Media Foundation, a media outlet of ISIL and part of its propaganda arm, the Al-Itisam Establishment for Media Production, which targeted Western and non-Arabic speaking audiences.

 Foley's family confirmed his death on August 19.
 His mother, Diane Foley, posted on the Free James Foley page on Facebook: "We have never been prouder of our son Jim, he gave his life trying to expose the world to the suffering of the Syrian people".
 On August 20, the United States National Security Council confirmed that the video was authentic.
 ISIL appeared to have used post-production techniques on the murder video.

 On August 22, fellow hostage Peter Moore, who had been held in Iraq, called on Foley's captors to release his body to his family.
 British analyst Eliot Higgins offered photographic and video forensic evidence that Foley was murdered at a spot in the hills south of the Syrian city Raqqa.
 Foley's remains were never recovered, despite efforts to do so.